Secure one of the final places on 2018/19 Antarctica departures

 Ready for the adventure of a lifetime?
 Nothing gives a feeling of ‘you only live once’ like the white continent.
 Think penguins, soaring seabirds, humpback whales, and the world’s most incredible natural scenery (there, we said it).
 With comfortable living quarters, seasoned experts in tow and, yes – a little thing called 24-hour daylight – there’s never a dull moment on this truly out-there continent.

-Our ships are built for polar conditions, with ice-strengthened hulls and safety being our biggest priority.
-Each vessel is equipped with modern conveniences and provides the perfect platform for Antarctic exploration.
+Our ships are well-equipped to deal with the harsh environment of Antarctica and safety is our biggest priority.
+Each vessel has modern conveniences and provides the perfect platform for Antarctic exploration.

 Our experienced leaders have made hundreds of polar voyages.
 Learn about the history, geography and wildlife of the Antarctic from experts in the field, including naturalists and ornithologists who are always ready to answer questions.